 Once you’re good to go, it’s a wise idea to hop over to the PlayStation Store and download some “experiences” and free games.
 None of these are particularly life-changing or long, but free is free and a good excuse to get acclimated with the headset without putting extra money down.
 When you’ve exhausted all options, head to the PlayStation Store and pick some of these up.

 Resident Evil 7 Possibly the most fleshed-out VR game on the market, and it isn’t even standalone.
-Resident Evil 7 was a successful rebirth for the franchise last year, and its VR portion converted many to the cause.
+Resident Evil 7 was a successful rebirth for the franchise in 2017, and its VR portion converted many to the cause.
 Sure, the floating hands are weird, but if you get past that, there’s a lot of blood and tears to be enjoyed.

 The Inpatient Honestly, I found this to be an utter chore to get through, though I am on the more critical side for the polarising reception to the Until Dawn prequel.
 The Inpatient has a nice atmosphere and an intriguing storyline, plus plenty of things that go bump in the night, but sweet Christ is it overpriced.